cirosantilli/cirosantilli.github.io/x86-paging.md

 Page tables are only allocated as needed by the OS.
 Each page table has `2^10 = 1K` page directory entries

 Page directories contain... page directory entries!
-Page directory entries are the same as page table entries except that *they point to RAM addresses of page tables instead of physical addresses of tables*.
+Page directory entries are the same as page table entries except that *they point to the physical addresses of page tables instead of physical addresses of pages*.
 Since those addresses are only 20 bits wide, page tables aligned to 4KB (the lower bits are zeroed out).

 `cr3` now points to the location on RAM of the page directory of the current process instead of page tables.